Is gamma-ray burst polarization from photosphere emission?

-The extremely hard $\alpha= -0.29$ of GRB 180427A, significantly exceeding the synchrotron death line and obtaining from \textit{Fermi}/GBM, strongly supports its photosphere origin.
+The extremely hard $\alpha= -0.29$ of GRB 180427A, significantly exceeding the “synchrotron line of death” and obtaining from \textit{Fermi}/GBM, strongly supports its photosphere origin.
 Meanwhile, its polarization degree of 60.01 $\pm$ 22.32 $\%$ is extraordinarily large.
 These two properties are well in line with GRB 160910A ($\alpha= -0.36$) in the AstroSAT polarization sample, and GRB 170127C ($\alpha= 0.25$) in the POLAR polarization sample (see Table \ref{TABLE:PD}).
-In addition, for the polarization sample of GAP (on board the IKAROS solar power sail; GRB 100826A, GRB 110301A, and GRB 110721A; \citealt{Yone2011,Yone2012}), the GRB 110721A is the well-known burst with thermal component \citep{Axel2012}.
+In addition, for the polarization sample of GAP (on board the IKAROS solar power sail; GRB 100826A, GRB 110301A, and GRB 110721A; \citealt{Yone2011,Yone2012}), GRB 110721A is the well-known burst with thermal component \citep{Axel2012}.
 And, the $\alpha$ for GRB 100826A ($\alpha= -0.81$ for \textit{Fermi}/GBM, taken from Table 1 in \citealt{Guan2023}; $\alpha= -0.84$ for Konus-Wind, see GCN 11158) and GRB 110301A ($\alpha= -0.81$ for \textit{Fermi}/GBM, see GCN 11771) are both quite hard.
 Notice that several studies \citep[e.g.,][]{Burgess2020} have shown that bursts with steep $\alpha$ can still be explained by synchrotron radiation.

-\subsection{Theoretical Explanation}
+\subsection{Theoretical explanation}

 For synchrotron emission, with a locally ordered magnetic field (maximum linear polarization is obtained), the local polarization degree depends on the low-energy spectral (photon) index\footnote{Note that in several works involving the polarization of synchrotron emission \citep{Gill2020,Guan2023}, the low-energy spectral index $\alpha_{\text{s}}$ stands for the flux spectrum, and $\alpha= - \alpha_{\text{s}} - 1$.} $\alpha$ as (see \citealt{Toma2013,Gill2020} and Equation (10) in \citealt{Gill2021}):